 MYTOX-SOUTH tries to strengthen the human capacity of partners in the South to mentor a new breed of innovators and young researchers.
 For this reason, MYTOX-SOUTH announces their 2nd call for research traineeships for PhD students for MYTOX-SOUTH partners.
 The traineeships offer an unique opportunity to use the expertise and (instrumental) facilities from the laboratories (North partners), and to establish a great professional experience.

 The traineeship period includes a minimum of 1 month to a maximum of 6 months at a Northern partner Institute.
-The traineeship has to be done in 2019 (starting mid February 2019).
-Two traineeship grants can be offered in case multiple high-level applications are received, however the period will be shortened (≤ 3 months).
+The traineeship has to be done in 2020 (starting mid February 2019).
+Three traineeship grants can be offered in case multiple high-level applications are received, however the period will be shortened (≤ 3 months).
 On the other hand, if only 1 traineeship grant will selected, the fund will be awarded for a longer training period (> 3 months).
 When the traineeship is for a 6 months-stay in Ghent, Ghent University offers the opportunity to get a Joint PhD with the home-University.
-Deadline August 30th 2018!
+Deadline August 30th 2019!

 In the framework of MYTOX-SOUTH, we offer three new PhD-positions for the project MYCO-SAFE SOUTH funded by EU LEAP-AGRI.
 More information can be found via this link MycoSafe-South PhD scholarships